Do you know what questions to ask your parents that will spark meaningful conversations? I am talking about thought-provoking open-ended questions.

-It can be hard to strike up deep conversations with close relatives.
+It can be hard to strike up deep conversations with close relatives and even our spouses.
 Often we go through our lives so busy that we forget to talk to our own parents about their own journeys.
 Small talk takes over and we are left with dull conversations and a foggy memory of what we think we remembered about them.

 When I was a child, my history teacher made us interview a grandparent about their childhood.
 At the time I thought it was the biggest waste of my time, but looking back it was the best gift my teacher could ever give me.
 At the end of our conversation, I had a binder full of answers to meaningful questions.
 I got to really know him and the stories he told about living through The Great Depression are still fresh in my mind.